yehjaemin/raytracer/README.md

 # raytracer
 - integrator is broken while working on cameras
-- film uses shared_ptr because unique_ptr and * crash make
+- film uses shared_ptr because camera gets copied into integrator
+  - pointer to camera could be a work around for this

 ### Low-Level Classes
 - [x] vectors